 Throughout the day, children are reading and writing a lot.
 Even if it’s just a word problem in math or a written note during a science experiment, children read and write throughout the day.
 Whenever possible, find ways to integrate foundational skills into contextualized reading and writing opportunities.
 Each time you do this, you’re helping students transfer these skills into real-world contexts and empowering them to become better readers, writers, and communicators, essential skills for succeeding in life!

-Find out how Learning A-Z can support foundational skills in your school or classroom.
+Find out how Learning A-Z supports foundational skills in your school or classroom.

 1. de Graaff et al., 2009; Henbest & Apel, 2017; National Reading Panel, 2000; Torgerson, 2018

 2. Jones et al., 2013; Sunde et al., 2019